 Standard UK is exposed to equity price risk as a result of its holdings in equity investments.
 Standard UK has defined investment guidelines that limit exposure in such holdings.
 Sensitivity analysis for equity price risk illustrates the effect of changes in equity market indices on the value of the investment portfolio.
-A 10% decrease in equity values would be estimated to have decreased the surplus before tax at the year-end by \$0.3m (2021: \$0.6m).
+A 10% decrease in equity values would be estimated to have increase the shortfall before tax at the year-end by \$0.2m (2022: \$0.3m).